ComPWA/pycompwa/doc/source/installation.rst

 ------------------------

-If you are a pycompwa developer, you will have to build the framework from source instead of using the pycompwa release that is distributed through ``conda``.
-See :ref:`Developer Mode <DeveloperMode>` for the installation instructions.
+If you are a pycompwa developer, you will have to build the framework from source instead of using the :mod:`pycompwa` release that is distributed through `Conda <https://docs.conda.io/>`_.
+See :ref:`Developer Mode` for the installation instructions.